 We were going to have a quiet dinner, Nick and I. I wanted to make something out of the ordinary, something light but scrumptious.
 I loved how the cake turned out.
 I loved how fancy it looked and made our date night special.

-Berries and stone fruit cakes shine when their squishy texture is complimented with a crunch.
+Berries and stone fruit cakes shine when their squishy texture is complemented with a crunch.
 Crumble elevates a plain cake and almost always eliminates the need for sugary icing.
 I adore crumble on cakes and desserts and have a base crumble recipe on hand to use at my whim and fancy.
 Use only the best and ripest mulberries for this recipe.
+Enjoy!

 A bucket full of juicy, ripe, plump mulberries is made into a gorgeous crumble cake for a special after dinner dessert.